SaraSiwiecki/finalproject/README.md

 # Phylogenetic Biology - Final Project

-# Investigating collagen type IV phylogenetics in our most distant animal relatives to gain insight on extracellular matrix development
+# Investigating collagen type IV phylogenetics in our most distant animal relatives to gain insight on extracellular matrix evolution

 ## Introduction and Goals